Thinking of Holding an Event?

 Who can I speak with in order to learn more about the Georgia Apply to College program and what it takes to hold a successful event?

-Each year, in late winter/early spring, the Georgia Apply to College program application is made available on the Georgia Apply to College website and April 15th is the application deadline.
-If the application is currently available, the link to the application will be displayed below.
+Each year, in early spring, the Georgia Apply to College program registration form is made available on the Georgia Apply to College website.
+If the registration form is currently available, the link to the form will be at the bottom of this page.
 If the link is not presently available, please check back!